Telephone: +44 (0)24 765 75557

 One strand of my work concerns game theory, information economics and Bayesian learning, with applications to different subfields in microeconomics.
 The other is at the intersection of Economics and Psychology and includes behavioural economics, subjective wellbeing and language.
-I have always used a mixture of economic theory and experimental methods in my work.
+I use a mixture of economic theory and experimental methods in my work.

 Together with Andrew Oswald, I lead Theme 3 of the ESRC-funded CAGE centre which seeks better ways to understand and measure subjective wellbeing and related behavioural concepts.
+I am also a member of the World Wellbeing Panel based at the LSE.
 To hear me speak on the topic of historical happiness for BBC Radio 4 go here.

 When Good Advice is Ignored: The Role of Envy and Stubbornness, CAGE Working Paper No. 359, 2018, with David Ronayne.

 The Effect of Positive Mood on Cooperation in Repeated Interaction, CAGE Working Paper No. 347, 2017, with Eugenio Proto & Mahnaz Nazneen.

 Historical Analysis of National Subjective Wellbeing using Millions of Digitized Books, CESifo Working Paper No. 5906, 2016, with Thomas Hills & Eugenio Proto.

 When Herding and Contrarianism Foster Market Efficiency: A Financial Trading Experiment, CRETA Discussion Paper 17, 2016, with Andreas Park.